the Australian School Library Association

 ASLA is administered by a Board.

-Membership to ASLA is available through the relevant member association, each of which is an independent body with its own administration, and direct membership in a State / Territory that does not have a member association membership status.
+Membership to ASLA is available to Individuals; Schools K-!2; and Corporate Entities or through the relevant member association, each of which is an independent body, with its own administration and association membership status.

 National standards and policies are collaboratively developed for school libraries and the teacher librarianship profession.